vhfmag/site/src/bookmarks/2019-07-24-words-are-weapons.md

 > We won’t fix Big Tech with better public policy alone.
 We also need better language.
 We need new metaphors, a new discourse, a new set of symbols that illuminate how these companies work, how they are rewiring our world, and how we as a democracy can respond.

-Pois é, <abbr aria-described-by="dfn-pea" title="pessoa arrogante de exatas">PAE</abbr> (<span id="dfn-pea">pessoa arrogante de exatas</span>).
+Pois é, pessoa de exatas.
 A resposta tá fora das exatas.
-Chocante, né? 🤯 Não, só seu ego te impedia de ver mesmo.
-Mas nem sei porque eu finjo que você tá me ouvindo, você provavelmente sequer reconhece que há problemas.
+Chocante, né? 🤯 Não tanto.
+Mas você provavelmente sequer reconhece que há problemas mesmo.

 > Tech companies themselves are very aware of the importance of language.
 For years, they have spent hundreds of millions of dollars in Washington and on public relations to preserve control of the narrative around their products.

-Pois é, <abbr aria-described-by="dfn-pea" title="pessoa arrogante de exatas">PAE</abbr>, não basta só você não saber, também te manipularam pela arrogância.
-Parabéns.
+Pois é, não basta só você não saber, também usaram isso pra te manipular.

 > The biggest insight in George Orwell’s 1984 was not about the role of surveillance in totalitarian regimes, but rather the primacy of language in shaping our sense of reality and our ability to act within it.
 In the book’s dystopian world, the Party continuously revises the dictionary, removing words as they try to extinguish the expressive potential of language.
 Their goal is to make it impossible for vague senses of dread and dissatisfaction to find linguistic form and evolve into politically actionable concepts.
 >